shotgunsoftware/tk-multi-publish2/docs/index.rst

 can be modified for studio-specific needs by way of hooks that control how items are identified for presentation to artists for publishing and how those items are then processed.
-In addition to customizing the publish UI behavior, the underlying python API that drives the interface is also available for more advanced studio customization.
+In addition to customizing the publish UI behavior, the underlying Python API that drives the interface is also available for more advanced studio customization.

 .. _publish-execution: